ourai/ourai/README.md

 I'm a __DnA ENGR__ (means __Decentralization and Anti-chaos Engineer__).

-If you want to contact me, you will find the approach on [my personal website](https://ourai.ws/) (written in Chinese).
+If you want to contact me, you can find the approach on [my personal website](https://ourai.ws/) (written in Chinese).
 I can speak Chinese, Japanese and English.
 Feel free to choose one which you're good at.

 The featured open-source projects I'm working on listed below.